Slippage, Fees, and Funding: Why Your Crypto Backtest Lies (and How to Fix It)

 - funding for perpetuals

-The 4 costs you must model
+The 4 costs to model

 1) Fees (maker/taker)